Messings/JavaSpringLogin/README.md

-A Java Spring template for authorizing users based on their roles.
+A Java Spring template for authorizing user's api calls based on their roles.
 Uses Spring security with bcrypt hashing and DaoAuthenticationProvider

 Uses Postgres db: